cphjs/soft2019-test_assignment_8/README.md

 npm install
 ```

-At this point you should be able to run the web interface by typing
+At this point you should be able to run the web interface by typing in the command below and navigating to http://localhost:3000/
 ```
 npm run start
 ```